gazdagergo/free-table/README.md

 # Free Table

-Fully customisable react table with tons of out-of-the-box features like
+Fully customisable react table with the ablity to implement your own data manipulation or ui-representation features.
-- filter
-- sort

-Moreover you can easily create your own features on top of the existing ones.

 ## Installation

-`> yarn add free-table`
+`$ yarn add free-table`

 ## Usage